fabriziotorelli-wipro/ansible-machines/README.md

 * SonarQube
 * PostgreSQL

-Planning on : CouchDb, Convox and other imeges.
+Planning on : CouchDb, Convox and other docker images.

 ## Build